top of page

 A. Preparation BEFORE your medical.

-1. Register on CELLMA and pay the fee.
-If it is your first ever medical, or you would like to refresh the process before your next medical, click here.
+1. If it is your first ever medical (i.e. an initial) you need to register on the UK CAA customer portal, obtain a UK CAA reference number and apply for medical services as a pilot to use CELLMA.
 Please take note of the UK CAA reference number and keep it safe.
-Without you being registered and without your UK CAA reference number, we are unable to perform your medical. (see Useful UK CAA links).
+Without your UK CAA reference number, we are unable to perform your medical. (see our UK CAA & CELLMA guide)

-3. If you have any medical conditions or are on longterm medication or have been given new diagnoses or treatments since the last medical, please email us with the details beforehand.
+3. If you have a complex medical history or are on longterm medication or have been given new diagnoses or treatments since the last medical, please consider emailing us with the details beforehand as we might require GP records, specialist reports or discharge letters to issue the medical.

 B. Preparation ON THE DAY of your medical.